 Here’s a kind of “cheat sheet” for typically used industry jargon, & fair rates:

 - The copy editor is really the person who will finesse your manuscript; this can be done on a heavy or very light level, and thus the time it takes—which is also contingent on the length and density of the text—to complete a copy-edit can vary from a few hours to several weeks.
-Not only should a good copy editor make sure the grammar, syntax, spelling, and usage are proper, but also s/he can also be called upon to query the senior editor and/or author on lapses in logic/evidence, confusing passages, and re-write and re-organize part of text in a way which holds true to the writer’s voice.
+A good copy editor make sure the grammar, syntax, spelling, and usage are proper.
+A grasp on developmental heading is essential as well.

 - The proofreader sees the manuscript after it has been copy edited and designed; s/he is literally checking the final page proofs before the editor and author.
 The major responsibility of the proofreader is to make sure there are no spelling, grammatical, usage, or syntactical errors, as well as inconsistency and deviations from the style sheet.
 This includes, when applicable, analyzing tables, charts, illustrations, and so forth.